dengking/programming-language/docs/C-family/C++/Language-reference/Template/Implementation/index.md

 Formally, to establish **more-specialized-than relationship** between partial specializations, each is first converted to a fictitious function template as follows:

-- the first function template has the same template parameters as the first partial specialization and has just one function parameter, whose type is a class template specialization with all the template arguments from the first partial specialization
+1、the first function template has the same template parameters as the first partial specialization and has just one function parameter, whose type is a class template specialization with all the template arguments from the first partial specialization

-- the second function template has the same template parameters as the second partial specialization and has just one function parameter whose type is a class template specialization with all the template arguments from the second partial specialization.
+2、the second function template has the same template parameters as the second partial specialization and has just one function parameter whose type is a class template specialization with all the template arguments from the second partial specialization.

 The function templates are then ranked as if for [function template overloading](https://en.cppreference.com/w/cpp/language/function_template#Function_template_overloading).